yelizsevinc/vue-flashcards/README.md

 ## Project Overview

 The project aims to provide a user-friendly interface for people learning English to practice and improve their vocabulary.
-Vue 3 and Vuetify are used to make it interactive and visually attractive.
+Vue 3 & Vuetify are used to make it interactive and visually attractive.

 ## Features